AsqrB/ScubaTheme/README.md

 ## Dive into the Colors of the Sea

-The Scuba theme brings the calming and vibrant colors of the sea to your code editor in Visual Studio Code.
+The [Scuba Theme](https://marketplace.visualstudio.com/items?itemName=AsqrB.scuba) brings the calming and vibrant colors of the sea to your code editor in Visual Studio Code.
 With shades reminiscent of ocean blues and tropical aquas, coding becomes a refreshing and delightful experience.

 ## Support and Appreciation